AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can an image created from Instance A in one region be used by Instance B in a different region?

 -   If Instances A and B belong to the same account, you can copy the image to the region where Instance B is located and then apply the image to Instance B. For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md).
--   If Instances A and B belong to different accounts, you can copy the image to the region where Instance B is located and then share the image to the account to which Instance B belongs.
+-   If instances A and B belong to different accounts, you can copy the image to the region where Instance B is located and then share the image to the account to which Instance B belongs.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).

 ## Is Bring Your Own License \(BYOL\) supported when I import custom images?